Skip to contents

 }

-The estimated risk of unemployment for a baseline person is low and it is even lower for a white collar worker.
-It is higher for females, older persons and particularly for those unemployed in 1997.
+The estimated risk to be unemployed in 1998 for a baseline person is very low with a value of 0.0241 and even lower for a white collar worker.
+This risk is higher for a female, an older person and particularly high if the person was unemployed in 1997.

 for (j in seq_len(ncol(betas))) {